Women's advocate, media commentator, and Executive Director of the Women's Islamic Initiative

 Since 2014, the world has witnessed an unprecedented rise in violent extremism causing intense scrutiny and distrust of Muslims.
 Khan, heartbroken that so many people continue to misunderstand her faith, she has devoted her life to confronting these challenges by promoting interfaith collaboration and amplifying the ethical and egalitarian values of Islam.
-In addition to her forthcoming memoir (Fall 2017), Khan is spearheading the publication of a WISE Up Report, a collaborative project aimed to empower Muslims with the knowledge and resources to discredit extremist ideology and develop narratives of peace.
+Khan has spearheaded the publication of a WISE Up Report, a collaborative project aimed to empower Muslims with the knowledge and resources to discredit extremist ideology and develop narratives of peace.
 The 400-page research and evidence-based report is led by American Muslims, such as Reza Aslan, Eboo Patel, and Congressman Keith Ellison, and Americans of all faiths.

 Khan lectures in the US and internationally on numerous topics; Muslim women, Islam in America, Islamophobia, and violent extremism.
 Her audiences are varied: prestigious think tanks like CFR, universities, congregations and women’s and youth groups.
 No matter whom she addresses she always blends wit with passion to unequivocally confirm that gender equality is an intrinsic part of the Islamic faith and Islamic values promote freedom of religion and expression.